kubernetes-hy/kubernetes-hy.github.io/data/part-5/2-custom-resource-definitions.md

 </text-box>

 We've used a number of CRDs, Custom Resource Definitions, previously.
 They are a way to extend Kubernetes with our own Resources.
 So let us do just that and extend Kubernetes!

-There's another option for [API Aggregation](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/) but that's left outside of the course.
+Custom Resource Definitions are used to extend Kubernetes and we've used a large number of them already.
+They're so integral part of using Kubernetes that it's a good idea to learn how to make one ourselves.

+Before we can get started we need to figure out what we want to create.
+So let's create a resource that can be used to create countdowns.
+The resource will be called "Countdown".
+It will have some *length* and some *delay* between executions.
+The execution - what happens each the time set by *delay* is passed - is left up to an image.
+So that someone using our CRD can create a countdown that posts a message to twitter each time it's ticking down.

-We'll want a resource that counts down to 0.
-So let's start by defining a resource called "Countdown" - as a template I'll use one provided by the [docs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
+As a template I'll use one provided by the [docs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).

 **resourcedefinition.yaml**
 ```yaml